 Kazim prides himself in doing whatever it takes to achieve his clients’ business goals in an efficient manner.

-Kazim's practice focuses on a variety of commercial litigation and class action matters, including intellectual property, breach of contract, business tort, real estate, and entertainment issues.
-Kazim represents clients in a variety of industries, including the entertainment, aerospace, automotive, energy, retail, financial, medical technology, food and beverage, and travel industries, among others.
-He has particular experience in litigating trade secret issues under state and federal trade secret laws, as well as counseling clients on how to protect their sensitive and proprietary information and technology.
+Kazim's litigation practice focuses on a variety of commercial litigation and class action matters, including intellectual property, breach of contract, business tort, real estate, and entertainment issues.
+His intellectual property practice includes experience in litigating trade secret issues under state and federal trade secret laws, as well as counseling clients on how to protect their sensitive and proprietary information and technology.
 Kazim also prosecutes and defends trademark applications before the Trademark Trial and Appeal Board.

 Prior to joining the firm, Kazim was an associate at another AmLaw 100 firm.
 Kazim graduated from Loyola Law School, where he was the President of the Iraqi Refugee Assistance Project, and an Editor of the International and Comparative Law Review.